cuthbertLab/music21/music21/doc/html/_sources/moduleDuration.txt

 .. function:: convertTypeToNumber(dType)

-Convert a duration type string (`dType`) to a numerical scalar representation.
+Convert a duration type string (`dType`) to a numerical scalar representation that shows how many of that duration type fits within a whole note.

 >>> convertTypeToNumber('quarter')
 4